eandablo/gympals/README.md

 - Acknowldgement to my mentor Dario for his great guidance diring this project development

-- Website images were downloaded from [Pexels](https://www.pexels.com/)
+- Static website images were downloaded from [Pexels](https://www.pexels.com/).
+Exercise images stored in cloudinary belong to Efren Andablo.